 They work with city planners whenever a street is being resurfaced to ensure that a possible bike lane or sharrow lane is included.
 What’s a sharrow lane you ask?
 In Ohio, every roadway except for limited access freeways are shared roadways between cars and bicyclists.
-A sharrow lane has a painted chevron pattern on it and indicates a shared lane and reminds cars that bicyclists may be encountered.
+A sharrow lane has a painted chevron pattern on it and indicates a shared lane, reminding cars that they may encounter bicyclists.
 On busier streets, Bike Cleveland advocates for a protected bike lane with a physical barrier.
 A great example is the Detroit Superior Bridge leading from downtown to Ohio City.
 In addition, Phase 2-3 of the Opportunity Corridor (now under construction) will have a dedicated space for pedestrians and bicyclists.

 Is biking convenient in Cleveland?